Pulse Generator V4.01

 The Pulse Generator is located within the housing of the counter mechanism of the Gas Meter (behind the dial plate) and it consists of the following components:

 The measuring drum of drum-type meters and the measuring unit of bellow-type meters are coupled 1:1 to the slit disc via a magnetic coupling.
 The optical encoding bars of the film disc rotate through the U-shaped photo sensor, thereby interrupting the light beam of the photo diode intermittently.
 Thus, the photo interrupter converts the revolution of the measuring drum into a sequence of pulses.
-The number of pulses represents the volume of gas which has passed through the Gas Meter, depending on the respective resolution (see »Performance Data« table below).
+The number of pulses represents the volume of gas which has passed through the Gas Meter, depending on the respective resolution (see »Performance Data«).
 The frequency of the sequence of pulses is a measure of the rotational speed of the measuring drum and thereby a measure of the flow rate of the gas.

 For power supply values between 5 and 28 Volts, the output signal level can be linearly interpolated for the first approximation.